garvbox-net/infra-ng/docs/kube-k3s.md

   helm install metallb metallb/metallb -f <path-to-values.yaml> --create-namespace --namespace=metallb-system
   ```

-# Secrets Management
+## Secrets Management

 The Flux Guide on SOPS is very good and covers everything needed https://fluxcd.io/docs/guides/mozilla-sops/.
-See the [age](https://fluxcd.io/docs/guides/mozilla-sops/#encrypting-secrets-using-age) guide for use of age instead of gpg - much easier.
+See the [age](https://fluxcd.io/docs/guides/mozilla-sops/#encrypting-secrets-using-age) guide for use of age
+instead of gpg - much easier.

-# GitOps: Flux
+# GitOps with Flux

-There are lots of great examples here at [k8s-at-home](https://github.com/k8s-at-home/awesome-home-kubernetes) of clusters using flux on k3s/k8s.
+There are lots of great examples here at [k8s-at-home](https://github.com/k8s-at-home/awesome-home-kubernetes)
+of clusters using flux on k3s/k8s.
 The setup here is inspired by many of those.
-Note that the GitOps repository is kept seperate from the local infra repo to keep
+Note that the GitOps repository
-the activity there limited to pure gitops/automation only.
+is kept seperate from the local infra repo to keep the activity there limited to pure gitops/automation only.

 TODO: Update [infra-design.md](./infra-design.md) with design ref for clusters.

 ## Install and Configure Flux
 Official Instructions at https://fluxcd.io/docs/installation/.
 Docs here are specific to our setup on gitlab.com.
 Note: Bootstrapping relies on working kubectl config for your cluster and existing git repo for gitops.
+Note the
-Note the path option is important if you wish to share multiple clusters in the same repo.
+path option is important if you wish to share multiple clusters in the same repo.
-You need a gitlab personal access token with complete read/write access to gitlab API as it will create deploy keys for the repo.
+You need a gitlab personal access token with complete read/write access to gitlab API as it will create deploy
+keys for the repo.
 Bootstrapping from an existing repository/cluster location will apply the manifests of that repo to your cluster, handy for backup and restore.

 * Install Flux CLI: `curl -s https://fluxcd.io/install.sh | sudo bash`